 Alright, now time to see how CyberGhost actually performs.
 I’ll be performing a speed test, a DNS leak test and a WebRTC test to assess how CyberGhost affects my Internet connection and whether or not this VPN could leak my information.

 To do that, I’ve got my MacBook Air and my VivoBook (Windows) handy, and I’ll be connecting through Verizon Fios.
 I tell you this because everyone’s connection speeds will be different depending on what device they are using and how close they are to the server.
 Regardless, it’s good to know how a VPN service will perform in a general sense to figure out if it’s any good or not.

 So let’s give it a go shall we?

 Now all VPNs slow down your connection a bit so when I’m testing these services, I’m always looking to see how much slower it gets.
 I’m okay with my Internet being a tad slower if it means I’ll be protected.
 But if there’s a serious lag, I’m out of here.

 On my MacBook Air, CyberGhost worked amazing.
-There was on a 14% dip in ping time.
+There was on a 14% increase in ping time.
 Think of the “ping” like your connection’s reaction time to every request you send to it … or like when your doctor hits your knee with that rubber hammer.
-If your reaction time is slow, something wrong.
-Across the industry the average drop in ping time is 32% so CyberGhost is pretty good in that regard.
+If your reaction time is slow, something is wrong.
+Across the industry the average increase in ping time is 32% so CyberGhost is pretty good in that regard.
 My download and upload times were also minimally affected with drop rates of less than 10%.

 Unfortunately, CyberGhost performed much slower on my VivoBook.
 There was about a 78% ping time lag and the upload and download speeds weren’t promising either.